w3c/wai-wcag-em/procedure.md

 During this step the evaluator explores the target product to be evaluated, to develop an initial understanding of the product and its use, purpose, and functionality.
 Much of this will not be immediately apparent to evaluators, in particular to those from outside the development team.
 In some cases it is also not possible to exhaustively identify and list all functionality, types of samples, and technologies used to realize the product and its applications.
 The initial exploration carried out in this step is typically refined in the later steps [Step 3: Select a Representative Sample](#step3) and [Step 4: Audit the Selected Sample](#step4), as the evaluator learns more about the target product.
 Involvement of product owners and product developers can help evaluators make their explorations more effective.

-**Note:** Carrying out initial cursory checks during this step helps identify samples that are relevant for more detailed evaluation later on.
+<p class="note">Carrying out initial cursory checks during this step helps identify samples that are relevant for more detailed evaluation later on.
 For example, an evaluator may identify samples that seem to be lacking color contrast, document structure, or consistent navigation, and note them down for more detailed evaluation later on.

-**Note:** To carry out this step it is critical that the evaluator has access to all the relevant parts of the product.
+<p class="note">To carry out this step it is critical that the evaluator has access to all the relevant parts of the product.
 For example, it may be necessary to create accounts or otherwise provide access to restricted areas of a product that are part of the evaluation.
-Granting evaluators such access may require particular security and privacy precautions.
+Granting evaluators such access may require particular security and privacy precautions.</p>

 #### Step 2.1: Identify Common Samples of the Digital Product {#step2a}